What is decreasing term life insurance?

 Decreasing term life insurance is a type of life insurance policy that’s paid over a fixed period of time.
 The level of pay-out decreases over the length of the policy.
 It’s often used to cover the balance of a repayment mortgage, because this is a type of loan that also decreases over time.
 Often, a mortgage lender will insist that life insurance must be in place before you start your agreement.

-A life insurance policy doesn’t have to be expensive – on average we found that people we helped could find a quote from as little as £13.64 a month**.
+A life insurance policy doesn’t have to be expensive – on average we found that people we helped could find a quote from £15.57 a month**.

-**50% of people could achieve a quote of £13.64 per month for their life insurance for up to £100,000 worth of cover based on Compare the Market data in May 2019.
+**50% of customers could achieve a premium of £15.57 per month/year for their life insurance for a 10 year term, up to £100k worth of cover and no citricial illness cover.
+Based on Compare the Market data from November 2020.

 Find our lowest prices on life insurance and see if you could save.